rollins-cms/cms230-fall19/hw/machine-trans-project/writeup.md

 Begin by reading the `decode.c` file.
 There are comments in the file directing you.
 Remember to keep your development efforts small!
 Don't try to write the entire program at once!
 This assignment naturally decomposes since you have three categories of instructions to deal with -> make each category its own function!

 The end result of your program is that it should output the assembly language mapping for the given bit pattern.
+Each machine langauge instruction in the input file should result in one line of output printed to the screen.
 For example, the bit pattern `0xe0823003` translates to the assembly instruction `add r3, r2, r3`.
 To understand these mappings, you'll need to read the ISA.

 ## Grading and Submission
 Don't forget to complete the README.md file.
 Make sure your code is clean and commented and follows style conventions.
 As always, I grade your last submission.

 ## Tips and Tricks
 * I recommend you begin by working with the small sample file.
-Try decoding some of these \textbf{on paper} using the ISA document as a guide.
+Try decoding some of these **on paper** using the ISA document as a guide.
 The ISA has a lot of useful info in it.
 Thinking about and working with the concepts contained in it will help you formulate a plan for your code and save you time down the road.
 * Remember that bitwise operators have different precedence.
 Just like the mathematical expression `(4 + 2) * 3` evaluates differently than `4 + 2 * 3`, the bitwise expressions `(4 & 15) >> 2` evaluates differently than `4 & 15 >> 2`.
 Use parentheses to ensure you get the evaluation order you intend.
 * Remember you can express integers in hex or binary format:
 ```